 You could just conduct a Google search to find the top-rated residential property companies near you, but that might turn up hundreds of results that take hours to sift through.
 Instead, we recommend starting the process by talking to friends and colleagues in your area.
 After all, a personal recommendation can provide you with far more detail and explanations than a simple 5-star review on Google My Business.

 Real estate agents, other property owners, and even residents might have an idea of the top Seattle companies you can interview.
 Compile a list and begin the hunt based on strong personal recommendations.
 You can trust those more than any random results on a search engine, and your connections might help you find companies that you’ve never heard of before.

 No matter your reason for considering relocating to Los Angeles, you will find a lot to love in this sunny, warm, sprawling, diverse city.
 In this article, we will give you a feel for L.A.’s standard of living, climate, housing, education and more.
 Here are 12 Key factors you should know before moving to Los Angeles, California…

 Step 2: Visit One of the Company’s Properties in Person

 Although you can read a million good reviews and hear a company’s praise from others, you never really know how to feel about a management service until you see one of their properties for yourself.

-c) Are there noticed issues on the property?
+- c) Are there obvious issues on the property?